Nicosia: Nicosia Municipality

 The Nicosia Municipality is responsible for all the municipal duties within the walled city and the immediately adjacent areas.
 The Constitution states that various main government buildings and headquarters must be situated within the Nicosia municipal boundaries.
 However separate municipalities are prescribed by the constitution for in the five largest towns, including Nicosia, and in the case of Nicosia the separate administration was established in 1958.
 The Turkish Municipal Committees (Temporary Provisions) Law, 1959 established a municipal authority run by a "Turkish Municipal Committee", defined as "the body of persons set up on or after the first day of July, 1958, in the towns of Nicosia, Limassol, Famagusta, Larnaca and Paphos by the Turkish inhabitants thereof for the purpose of performing municipal functions within the municipal limits of such towns".The "Nicosia Turkish Municipality", founded in 1958, carries out municipal duties in the northern and north-western part of city.
 The remaining areas, in the south and east of the city, are administered by Nicosia Municipality.

-"Nicosia Turkish Municipality"
+Nicosia Turkish Municipality

-The first attempt to establish a "Nicosia Turkish Municipality" was made in 1958.
+The first attempt to establish a Nicosia Turkish Municipality was made in 1958.
 In October 1959, the British Colonial Administration passed the Turkish Municipality Committees law.
 In 1960 with the declaration of independence of Cyprus, the Constitution of the Republic of Cyprus gave Turkish Cypriots the right to establish their own municipality.
 As negotiations between the two sides to establish separate municipalities failed in 1962, implementing legislation was never passed.
-Since the complete division of Nicosia following the Turkish Invasion in 1974, the "Nicosia Turkish Municipality" has become the de facto local authority of northern Nicosia.
-The "Nicosia Turkish Municipality" is a member the "Union of Cyprus Turkish Municipalities".
+Since the complete division of Nicosia following the Turkish Invasion in 1974, the Nicosia Turkish Municipality has become the de facto local authority of northern Nicosia.
+The Nicosia Turkish Municipality is a member of the Union of Cyprus Turkish Municipalities.
 The mayor is Mehmet Harmancı from the Communal Democracy Party.